calliope-edu/pxt-faces/README.md

 Other times it show a more permanent change of mood (like a sulk).
 All the ``||faces:faces||`` blocks give you that choice.

+Your micro:bit may want to run some other code while temporarily changing its expression.
+All the blocks let you either wait or return immediately, undoing the temporary change in the background.

 ## Showing a Face
 ```sig
 faces.showFace(eyes,mouth)